 Next up in my series of reviews for the LEGO Creator Expert range, I’m tackling the LEGO Brick Bank.
 I have previously reviewed Assembly Square and the Parisian Restaurant.
-As ever, this page contains affiliate links.
-Clicking these does not affect the price you pay, but I will earn a small fee if you do purchase something.
-Which is good, because collecting LEGO isn’t the cheapest hobby, however I have heard it can be a sound investment.
+The Brick Bank has a dual function, as it might be enabling me to ‘bank’ for my future.

 Now I couldn’t bear to part with these kits or to not even open the box in the first place, but those that have more self-restraint have earned a tidy profit.
 This is not a guaranteed money spinner, as with any type of antique collecting, but retired models in the LEGO Creator Expert range have sold for 2 or 3 times their original value.
 If a set is rare enough, I think you could recoup your spend even on a model that had been built.
 As we know, that isn’t my motivation for buying them, but I thought it worth mentioning, especially as today’s build has a financial theme.